 - APRS version of the Pi In The Sky software

 - A suitable amateur radio licence that gives you permission to use APRS airborne in your country

 Be sure to order the correct board for your country (see the list here.

 Follow the usual instructions to set up the SD card with the PITS software.
-The APRS code is now part of the master branch that you will download (previously it was a separate branch).

 There are some addition settings which relate to APRS.
 See the main confiiguration page for how to edit the settings file, and what the other settings are.